monarch-initiative/phenogrid/tests/behave/README.md

 TARGET=http://localhost:8282/node_modules/phenogrid behave > log
 ````

+This will create a file in the current directory named `log` that contians all the testing outputs.
+Make sure to add this log file in `.gitignore` if you do this.

 Once you are done working in the virtual environment for the moment, you can deactivate it, this will undo the changes to your path and prompt.

 ````